MazenTayseer/CS50-AI/README.md

-# Cs50-AI
+# CS50-AI
-Solutions to all of CS50 AI projects
+Solutions to all of CS50 AI projects.